• Skip to primary navigation

 There is a dizzying variety of toppings that pair well with this recipe—so get creative and make it your own!
 Chocolate-hazelnut spreads like Nutella seem to be among the most popular, along with whipped cream.
 If you prefer to stick to the classics, fresh maple syrup is always perfect.
 Other options for you to try include lemon curd, Greek yogurt, or various nut butters like peanut butter, almond butter, or pistachio butter.
 I’ve enjoyed Dutch baby pancakes with poached pears, raspberry preserves, and fresh sliced strawberries at different times.
 Feel free to top with any fruits you usually enjoy on oatmeal, like sliced banana, with a drizzle of honey and a sprinkle of cinnamon.

-Golden crusted homemade Dutch baby pancake in a cast iron skillet with lemon wedges and eggs on a white marble countertop.
+Dutch baby pancake in a cast iron skillet, dusted with powdered sugar, with lemon wedges.

 How do I store leftovers?